anko/hudkit/readme.md

     --inspect
         Open the Web Inspector (dev tools) on start.

-    --webkit-settings
+    --webkit-settings <settings>
-        Followed by comma-separated setting names to pass to the WebKit web view.
-Which settings are available depends on what version of WebKit this program was compiled against.
-See a list of ones supported on your system by passing '--webkit-settings help'.

-        For details of what the options do, see the list at https://webkitgtk.org/reference/webkit2gtk/stable/WebKitSettings.html
-        Pass setting names as underscore_separated_words.

-        Default settings are the same as WebKit's defaults, plus these two:
-         - enable_write_console_messages_to_stdout
-         - enable_developer_extras
+        The <settings> should be a comma-separated list of settings.

-        Boolean options can look like
+        Boolean settings can look like
-            option_name
-            option_name=TRUE
-            option_name=FALSE
+            option-name
+            option-name=TRUE
+            option-name=FALSE

-        String and integer options can look like option_name=foo
+        String, integer, and enum options look like option-name=foo
-            option_name=42
-        The enum option hardware_acceleration_policy has these valid values ON_DEMAND, ALWAYS, NEVER
+            option-name=42

+        To see settings available on your system's WebKit version, their valid values, and default values, pass '--webkit-settings help'.

+        To see explanations of the settings, see https://webkitgtk.org/reference/webkit2gtk/stable/WebKitSettings.html

     --help
         Print this help text, then exit.